sakshi-2603/leetcode-sql-solution/README.md

 ORDER BY id;

 SQL: Find Warmer Days Compared to Previous Day
 This repository contains a SQL solution to find days where the temperature was higher than the previous day.
-This is a classic SQL question involving **self joins**.
+This is a classic SQL question involving self joins.
 Problem Statement
 Given a `Weather` table, return the IDs of the days when the temperature was higher than the previous day.
 Table: Weather